learn-co-students/js-jquery-event-listeners-readme-v-000/README.md

 + Define a function `pressIt` that does not accept a parameter.
 The function should bind a `keydown` event to the input field of the form that alerts a user when they have pressed the `g` key.

 + Define a function `submitIt` that does not accept a parameter.
-The function should have an if-statement that only submits the form if the user types `"I love jQuery"`.
-If they do enter that string, the form should alert `"your form is going to be submitted now"`.
-And then `return;`,  If they didn't enter that specific string, the text `"Not Valid!"` should be appended to the `div` with the `html` function.
+The function should alert `"your form is going to be submitted now"`.
+And then `return;`.

 ## Resources